Your First FORGE Cycle

 ### Learnings Captured:

-- JWT refresh pattern effective
+- JWT refresh pattern effective for session management

-- Bcrypt rounds (10) balance security/performance
+- Bcrypt rounds (10) balance security/performance well

-- Rate limiting prevents brute force
+- Rate limiting essential for brute force prevention

 Ready to complete the cycle?